Among all ingredient categories related to hair loss, follicle-activating ingredients tend to carry the highest expectations.

 - Replace stabilization of inflammation, stress, or circadian rhythm

-If the system is not ready,
+If the system is not ready, activation does not create growth — it amplifies stimulation instead.

 Why Follicles in Hormonal Hair Loss Are Not “Too Lazy to Grow”